dwkim78/ASTRiDE/README.md

 ## 4. How to Use ASTRiDE?

-In this section, I will show how to use ASTRiDE to detect streak.
-I will use the fits image shown in the previous section (i.e. all.png).
+In this section, I will show how to use ASTRiDE to detect streaks.
+I will use the fits image shown in the previous section.

 ### Create Streak Instance